jan-por/cutpoint/README.md

 size.
 If they are to be of approximately the same size, the argument `symtails` has been set to `symtails = TRUE`.

+**Example**: Estimate two cutpoints of the variable biomarker under consideration of one covariate:

 ``` r
 cpobj <- cp_est(
   cpvarname    = "biomarker",